DomBurke23/CSharp_Practice/README.md

 .Substring() grabs part of a string using the specified character position and continues until the end of the string and returns a new string.
 .IndexOf() is usually used first to get the specific character position.

+methods - A method is a reusable set of instructions that perform a specific task.